 David Fanshawe was an English composer and a passionate musicologist, who passed away in 2010.
-When he was in his late 20s, he travelled throughout Africa recording hundreds of hours of music that he had heard.
-This is a miniature that he wrote in 2002 which features the clarinet and marimba.
+When he was in his late 20s, he travelled throughout Africa recording hundreds of hours of music that he heard.
+This is a miniature he wrote in 2002, which features the clarinet and marimba.
 He dedicated this piece to his mother.

-Baba— Tommy Emmanuel feat.
+Baba: Tommy Emmanuel feat.
 J.D.
-Simo, “(Sittin’ On) Dock of The Bay”
+Simo, “(Sittin’ On) The Dock of The Bay”

 The brothers lend their dulcet tones to a Lyle Lovett classic — what’s not to love?

-This ferocious-sounding advance track is the lead-off track from Ndidi’s long-awaited new album — set to land in middle March.
+This ferocious-sounding advance track, “Hands High”, is the lead-off track from Ndidi’s long-awaited new album, These Days, set to land in middle March.